yduf/yduf.github.io/_posts/2025-05-08-share-power-xpra.md

 Xpra has some support for Wayland.

+**see also**
+- [Install Xpra](https://richrose.dev/posts/linux/xpra/xpra-setup/) - suggest to run vscode with xpra to make remote available in a browser
+- [Gaming over Xpra](https://superuser.com/questions/1490121/gaming-over-xpra/1771193#1771193) - some people recommend to use [sunshine](#alternatives) instead

 ### [Setup](https://bytexd.com/xpra/)

 **Debian and Ubuntu also ships xpra packages, though their stable versions are completely out of date, broken and unsupported, they should not be used.** - [doc](https://github.com/Xpra-org/xpra/wiki/Distribution-Packages)